pusher/chatkit-android/README.md

  - `dependencies`: Contains some requirements needed for `ChatManager`.
 We provide a ready made type for `ChatkitDependencies` for android, so all you have to do is provide a `Context` and a `TokenProvider`.

 We also have available an implementation for `tokenProvider` which just needs the url to authorize users.
-If you have enabled testing on the `Settings` section of our dashboard, you can get a test url for this purpose in there.
+If you have enabled the test token provider on the `Settings` section of our dashboard, you can get a test url for this purpose in there.
 For production applications you have to create your own server side.
 More information about this can be found here: https://docs.pusher.com/chatkit/reference/server-node.

 ### Connecting